 - Add cinnamon sticks and cloves

-- Cover and cook 8-10 hours on low.
-If possible, give the mixture a stir every couple of hours to ensure the flavor of the cinnamon and clove are well distributed.
+- Cover and cook 8- 10 or so hours on low.
+If possible, give the mixture a stir every few hours to ensure the flavor of the cinnamon and clove are well distributed (optional).

-- After the mixture is well cooked down, remove cinnamon sticks and cloves and use immersion blender to blend to desired texture.
+- After the mixture is well cooked down, remove cinnamon sticks and cloves and blend to a smooth texture with immersion blender.